Tauranga Whai: Women's team

 Whai Basketball debuted in 2022 with a women's team, Mid-North Whai, in the inaugural season of the Tauihi Basketball Aotearoa.
 In 2024, the team became known as Tauranga Whai alongside their male counterpart.
 As of 2024, the team plays their home games at Queen Elizabeth Youth Centre.
 The Whai won the 2024 Tauihi Basketball Aotearoa championship with a 90–71 grand final victory over the Tokomanawa Queens.
+The Whai won back-to-back titles in 2025 with a 93–66 win over the Mainland Pouākai in the grand final.